Roslyn station (LIRR): 20th century

 On the evening of May 5, 1967, a man was struck and fatally injured by an oncoming, Oyster Bay-bound train at the Roslyn station while he was crossing the tracks.
 The victim, identified as Greenvale resident Hugh O'Rourke, was on his way home at the time of the incident.
 O'Rourke was transported to North Shore University Hospital in Manhasset, where he was pronounced deceased from his injuries.

 The station house was restored to its 19th-century origins in 1981, during a major restoration project.
 The Roslyn Landmark Society assisted in the restoration project, and donated many of the materials used.

 Between the 1960s and the 1980s, the area surrounding the station underwent a large-scale urban renewal project.
 As part of the project, a number of derelict buildings – in addition to portions of the abandoned freight yard – were demolished and replaced with a 250-car parking lot for the station.
-The project also saw the station be moved to the south side of Lincoln Avenue; the historic station house was moved to this new location in 1988, where it continues to stand today.
+The project also saw the station be moved to the south side of Lincoln Avenue; the historic station house was moved to this new location in the fall of 1988, and continues to stand at this new location today.

 When the station was moved to its current location, the Village of Roslyn expressed interest in moving the station's historic platform shelter into Roslyn's downtown to ensure its preservation; the structure, by that time, was used as a taxi stand.
 The shelter, built in 1928, was moved in 1987 to the site of the Captain Jacob M. Kirby Storehouse on Main Street, where it remains standing as a garden house.

-In 1997, in anticipation of the LIRR's fleet of C3 bilevel railcars entering service, the Metropolitan Transportation Authority once again reconstructed the station by replacing the low-level platforms with high-level ones, allowing for level boarding and making the station ADA-compliant.
+In 1997, in anticipation of the LIRR's fleet of C3 bilevel railcars entering service, the Metropolitan Transportation Authority once again reconstructed the station by replacing the existing low-level platforms with new high-level ones, allowing for level boarding (which the new railcars required) – and making the station wheelchair accessible and otherwise compliant with the Americans with Disabilities Act of 1990.

 21st century

 Between 2016 and 2017, the station's parking lot was re-striped and received additional parking spaces.
 The project was carried out by the Town of North Hempstead, which owns and maintains the parking lot.

 In 2020, the Town of North Hempstead received a $150,000 grant from Nassau County to construct a pathway connecting the station's east end to the residential area adjacent to it; as no connection existed there between the street & platform, despite the street being adjacent to the Oyster Bay-bound platform, residents were required to walk north multiple blocks to access the station at its north end.

 In April 2025, the historic station building was temporarily closed for extensive renovations.
+As part of this project, the exterior would receive a historically-accurate restoration, and the interior would additionally be renovated modernized with improved designs and amenities.
+Work was anticipated to be completed in summer 2026.
+Platform upgrades would also be completed as part of this project – including the installation of new lighting, signage, and other components.